va259/node-nodejs-basics/Readme.md

 # Node.js basics

-##Clone the repo and run the scripts to check corresponding tasks:
+## Clone the repo and run the scripts with `npm run` to check the corresponding tasks:

 ```
 fs:create